mkrupczak3/jvmperfopts/README.md

 Moreover, what if we said we'd clean up for no more than 25ms at a time?

-What if we had people SPECIFICLALY HIRED TO CLEAN UP OUR MESS AND KEEP TRACK OF WHAT TO CLEAN WHILE WE'RE PLAYING (GC threads)
+What if we had people SPECIFICLY HIRED TO CLEAN UP OUR MESS AND KEEP TRACK OF WHAT TO CLEAN WHILE WE'RE PLAYING (GC threads)

 WHAT IF SAFETY WASN'T A CONCERN?